getkeops/keops/doc/matlab/installation.rst

 Verbosity
 ^^^^^^^^^

- You can force the verbosity level of the compilation by setting the variable
+For debugging purposes, you can force a "verbose" compilation mode by setting

 .. code-block:: matlab